smaddula/EmotionSurvey/ExpressionSurveyAffectiva/README.md

 * **UI related Logics** - Several functions here which guide logic like changing images in intensity when valence is changed ,

-Res Folder
+**Other folders and logics**

-**Layouts** - The app has 4 layouts
+* **Layouts** - The app has 4 layouts

   * activity_cache_images.xml - This is the layout where progress bar is shown to indicate the progress of the survey images being downloaded and cached.
 This screen will automatically direct you to activity_main.xml once all images are downloaded.

   * activity_confirmation_start.xml - This is the simple confirmation screen that pops up when user clicks start survey .This screen will lead you to activity_cache_images.xml

   * activity_main.xml - This is the only layout that is used during the survey.
 This has survey image , one radio group representing valence , one radio group representing intensity , one surface view for camera , Buttons next and save , ProgressBar .
 All these views are placed inside various layouts which are resized or hidden based on

     * Face being detected

     * Show different controls on last image like save and progress bar.
 Completion of this activity ie end of survey will take you to login screen ie ParseUI

   * activity_user_pick.xml - This is the layout which gives two options to users which are logoff or start survey.
 Start survey will take you to activity_confirmation_start while logoff will take you to ParseUI

-**Drawable** - Smileys
+* **Drawable** - Smileys

-Each radio button can have 2 states ie selected and non-selected image used in the radio button is dynamically changed based on the state of the radio button.
+  * Each radio button can have 2 states ie selected and non-selected image used in the radio button is dynamically changed based on the state of the radio button.
 This is achieved by using xml selectors , these are present in drawable folder along with the png images that represent all possible smileys .
 This model is inspired from http://stackoverflow.com/questions/19163628/adding-custom-radio-buttons-in-android

-**UserSurveyDate** - DTO Objects
+* **UserSurveyDate** - DTO Objects

-Various classes used to store the emotion data collected through out the survey .
+  * Various classes used to store the emotion data collected through out the survey .
 This data is inturn saved as a ParseFile and stored in parse server as a JSON file .

+*  **Generating APK file**
-To generate apk file from Android Studio .
+  * To generate apk file from Android Studio .
 From the menu select Build->Generate Signed APK .